gammalib/gammalib/doc/source/users/user_manual/modules/intro.rst

 illustrated using a UML diagram.

-To explain how to read such a diagram, we show an example for five fictive classes in :ref:`fig_uml_template`.
+To explain how to read such a diagram, we show an example for five fictive classes in the figure below.
 Our example shows a container class that contains an arbitrary number of elements which are realized by an abstract base class.
 Names of abstract base classes are indicated in *italic* to highlight the fact that such classes can not be